 Some simple ideas can help reduce homework stress.
 These include:

 - Proper time management: Every student must create a homework planner and allocate all tasks sometimes.
 It is the best method to avoid stress and reduce tension and anxiety when deadlines approach.
 There is no risk of missed deadlines when all assignments have a time slot and the student only needs to stick to the schedule.

 - Avoid procrastination: A good student starts on any assignment at the earliest opportunity.
 Avoid procrastination to reduce the risk of homework stress.

 - Ask questions and seek clarification: Don’t start working on any assignment without understanding the guidelines.
 Learn to ask questions to avoid getting stuck along the way.

-- Seek help: Homework help is a great way to deal with stress associated with after class work.
+- Seek help: College homework help is a great way to deal with stress associated with after class work.
 You can form a study group, join online chat forums or look for a professional homework helper online.

 - Take breaks when working: Include short breaks in your homework schedule to let your brain recharge.
 It is the best way to avoid overload which can lead to a meltdown.

 - Work in a conducive environment: Create a serene place devoid of any distractions when you want to write your assignments.
 Switch off all your gadgets and let everyone in the house know you are busy.